microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/configuration_manager_scaled_runscript/_index.md

     ![Screenshot showing script approving in the configuration manager console](./10.png)

-* Go to the “Assets and Compliance” workspace.
-Expand on “Device Collections” and select the collection that contains the sever(s) you want to onboard.
+- Go to the “Assets and Compliance” workspace.
+Expand on “Device Collections” and select the collection that contains the server(s) you want to onboard.
 Right-click the collection and click on “Run Script”.

     ![Screenshot showing opening the run script context menu in the configuration manager console](./11.png)